silasnatterer/bfp/bfp-plugin/README.md

 	<callback name="precice_callback"\>
 </Code>
 ```
-In addition you have to change the Material to use the custom *DiHuMaterial* and *DiHuContraction* classes
+In addition you have to change the material to use the custom *DiHuMaterial* and *DiHuContraction* classes
 ```xml
 <Material>
 	<material id="1" name="Material1" type="DiHuMaterial">